aaditey-nair/the-dev-log/frontend/app/components/README.md

-Individual, stateless components meant to be used as building blocks for sections
+Individual, stateless or statefull components meant to be used as building blocks for sections

 Examples: